ysprem/airbnb-santaclara-analysis/README.md

 As a part of the analysis in Python, I used pandas, numpy, seaborn and pandasql to do the data wrangling.
 I also uploaded the csv files onto Google Drive first and loaded files into my Jupyter notebook from Google Drive.

 # Project motivation
 I wanted to look at Airbnb data as it has interesting real world implications related to tourism, travel and housing availability.
-I wanted to look at 5 interesting business questions about the data and understand what it would mean
+I wanted to look at 5 interesting business questions about the data and understand what it would mean.

 # File descriptions
 There are 2 files used for the analysis here.
 I have included them in the repo.